ethman/Slakh/README.md

 ### Selection from the Lakh MIDI Dataset <a name="selection"></a>

-Slakh uses the MIDI instrument program numbers to determine how each MIDI instrument is mapped to each Kontakt patch for synthesis.
+Slakh uses the MIDI instrument program numbers to determine how each MIDI instrument is mapped to each patch for synthesis.
 Slakh2100 contains only MIDI files that have _at least_ piano, bass, guitar, and drums, where each of these four instruments plays at least 50 notes.
 This subset contains 20,371 songs and is denoted as "LMD (subset)" in the table in the [comparison above](#comparison).
 From this subset, 2100 songs were randomly selected to be synthesized.

 ### Rendering and Mixing <a name="rendering"></a>

 After the 2100 MIDI files are selected, each MIDI file is split up into its individual "tracks" that contain one instrument per track.
-These tracks are randomly assigned to an associated Kontakt patch and rendered.
-Slakh uses 187 Kontakt patches categorized into 34 classes.
+These tracks are randomly assigned to an associated patch and rendered.
+Slakh uses 187 patches categorized into 34 classes.
 The patch names and categorizations are available in the [Downloads](#downloads) section, above.
 Many patches are rendered with effects applied, like reverb, EQ, and compression.
 MIDI program numbers that are sparsely represented in LMD, like those under the “Sound Effects” header, are omitted.
 All tracks are rendered into separate monaural audio files at CD quality: 44.1kHz, 16-bit.
 They are distributed in the [flac](https://xiph.org/flac/) format.

 After being rendered, each song is automatically mixed by normalizing each track to be equal in terms of integrated loudness as calculated by the algorithm defined in the ITU-R BS.1770-4 specification [7].
 Each track is then summed together instantaneously to make a mixture, and a uniform gain is applied to the mixture and each track to ensure that there is no clipping.

 ### Flakh2100 <a name="flakh"></a>

 The same 2100 MIDI files selected for Slakh2100 are also rendered with [FluidSynth](http://www.fluidsynth.org/) using the `TimGM6mb.sf2` sound font, the default in [pretty\_midi](https://craffel.github.io/pretty-midi/).
 The resulting dataset is referred to as **Flakh2100**.
 As before, the MIDI file is split into individual tracks and render these individually to make stems.
-But differences in dithering between Kontakt and FluidSynth made normalizing and mixing Flakh in the same way as Slakh impossible.
+But low-amplitude noise added by FluidSynth (most likely for dithering) can be boosted to unnaturally loud levels when normalizing and mixing Flakh as we did for Slakh.
+This made normalizing and mixing Flakh in the same way as Slakh impossible.
 Instead FluidSynth renders the whole, unsplit MIDI “mixture” as the resultant audio mixture.
 Similarly, these tracks are rendered into separate monaural audio files at CD quality: 44.1kHz, 16-bit and they are distributed in the [flac](https://xiph.org/flac/) format.

 ## Anaylsis <a name="analysis"></a>